nlenno1/funnier_bones/README.md

 # Credits

 ## Content
+* Funnybones was created by Janet Ahlberg and Allan Ahlberg, and written by Jocelyn Stevenson.

 * Spider animation was a modified version of this [CodePen](https://codepen.io/SofiaSergio/pen/geGqBa) Pumpkin CSS was modified version of the one found in this [tutorial](https://thecodeplayer.com/walkthrough/pure-css-pumpkin)